toptal/gitignore/README.md

 1. Templates

 	A `.gitignore` file is the foundation of all templates.
 Each `.gitignore` file contains gitignore information related to the title of the file.
-For example, `Go.gitignore` contains a gitignore template that is used when creating a project using[the Go programming language](https://golang.org).
+For example, `Go.gitignore` contains a gitignore template that is used when creating a project using [the Go programming language](https://golang.org).

 	<p align="center">
 		<img src="https://cdn.rawgit.com/dvcs/gitignore/master/.github/gitignore.svg" />